osohq/oso/new-docs/content/python/getting-started/application/index.md

   - /getting-started/application/index.html
 ---

-# Add Oso to an Application
+# Add Oso to a Python Application

-This guide covers a little more detail about how to add Oso to an application.
+This guide covers a little more detail about how to add Oso to an application written in Python.

 Whereas in the [Quickstart]({{< relref path="getting-started/quickstart" lang="python" >}}) we zoomed through an